semaj/website/content/home/about.md

 I'm particularly interested in distributed systems and security.
 More specifically, designing sytems which can democratize both control and security.

-When I'm not in the lab you can finding me reading, playing piano, or exercising.
+When I'm not in the lab you can find me reading or playing the piano.
 </br></br>
 </br>